SamWhited/typo/README.md

 A title to be shown at the top of the index page (in case you want to style it differently from the normal blog's title).

+    site.openid_server: nil
+		site.openid_delegate: nil

+Specifies an [OpenID](https://openid.net/) provider to delegate OpenID 1.1 and 2.0 requests to (support for OpenID Connect requires a separate WebFinger file which you can create yourself).

     site.posts_per_row: 4

 The number of posts to include per row on the index page (make sure `paginate`